Spatio-temporal data Analysis and Reasoning (STAR)

 Time series

-Time series data are observations of a single process of regular time intervals.
+Time series data are observations of a single process at regular time intervals.
 We have previously designed different algorithms for time series data for different applications (e.g., energy load forecasting, remaining useful life estimation, and COVID-19 forecasting).

 RECENT PUBLICATIONS